ptrckhmmr/learning-to-defer-with-limited-expert-predictions/README.md

 3. Generate the artificial expert labels
 4. Execute the training of one of the Human-Machine-Systems

-Detailed instructions can be found in the respective subfolders
+Detailed instructions can be found in the respective subfolders.